 University of Deusto, Spain, Deusto Institute of Technology

 Antonio D. Masegosa was born in Granada (Spain) on February 2nd, 1982.
 He took his University degree in Computer Engineering in 2005 and his PhD in Computer Sciences in 2010, both from the University of Granada, Spain.
-From June 2010 he has been a post-doc researcher at the Research Center for ICT of the University of Granada.
+From June 2010 to November 2014 he was a post-doc researcher at the Research Center for ICT of the University of Granada.
+In 2014 he received an IKERBASQUE Research Fellowship to work in the Mobility Unit of the Deusto Institute of Technology.
 He has published three books and more than 20 papers in leading scientific journals and in both international and national conferences.
 He is member of the editorial board of the International Journal of Swarm Intelligence and Evolutionary Computation (OMICS) and the program committee of international conferences as IEEE CEC, ECAL or NICSO.
 He has served as reviewer in international journals as Information Sciences, NeuroComputing and Memetic Computing and international conferences as GECCO.
 His main research interests are: Intelligent Systems, Soft Computing, Cooperative Hybrid Metaheuristics, Dynamic Optimization Problems, Fuzzy Systems, and Scenario Planning among others.

 University of Granada, Spain, Research Center for ICT

 University of Granada, Spain, Department of Computer Sciences and Artificial Intelligence